Report an accessibility problem

 Career opportunities

-Graduates who hold a minor in chemistry are employed in a variety of fields and are well-suited to positions such as laboratory technician, research assistant, environmental scientist, technical advisor, science communication professional, hazard communication, chemical education and consultancy.
+Graduates who hold a minor in chemistry are employed in a variety of fields and are well-suited to positions such as laboratory technician, research assistant, environmental scientist, technical advisor, science communication professional, hazard communication specialist, chemical education professional and consultant.

 Contact information